• Skip to primary navigation

 Sugar Palm Cake from Bangladesh

-Pitha (as they call it in Bangladesh) or Pithe (the West Bengal version) is nothing but a type of dumpling but when it comes to Bibikhana Pitha or Taler Bibikhana Pitha to be precise, this is more of a cake.
-Traditionally Bibikhana Pitha is prepared by steaming the batter using banana leaf as a covering.
+Pitha (as they call it in Bangladesh) or Pithe (the West Bengal version) is essentially a type of dumpling however, Bibikhana Pitha or Taler Bibikhana Pitha is a type of cake.
+Traditionally, Bibikhana Pitha is prepared by steaming the batter using a banana leaf as a covering.
 However, I have used my OTG to make the Taler Bibikhana Pitha.
-The End result is a moist flavorful Pithe prepared with Tal!
+The result is a moist, flavorful Pithe prepared with Tal!

 %Bengali Sugar palm cake bibikhana pitha Bangladeshi recipe